World Humanitarian Day 2024

 As we commemorate this day, I’m reminded of the profound impact of human connection and the difference we make when united by a common purpose.
 Humanitarian work extends beyond delivering aid; it’s about building bridges, fostering hope, and empowering communities.
 I’ve witnessed the resilience and strength of communities that refuse to be defined by the challenges they face.
 Their stories have taught me the importance of empathy, understanding, and action.

-This World Humanitarian Day, I’ve been reflecting on my deployment to the Northwest and Southwest regions of Cameroon last year.
+This World Humanitarian Day, I’ve been reflecting on my deployment to the Northwest and Southwest (NWSW) regions of Cameroon last year.
 There, I heard firsthand from communities affected by the NWSW crisis and witnessed both their immense challenges and their inspiring resilience.

 Children in a temporary learning centre for children displaced by conflict in the South-West region of Cameroon.
 Photo credit: Plan International